For students. For self-learners.

 These tools are for you.
 For students in classrooms.
 For self-learners working alone.
 For anyone trying to see their own work clearly.

-The tools don't teach.
+They don't teach.
 They don't judge.
 They surface what's already there — patterns in your thinking you can feel but can't name.

-Why free?
+Why free

-Because the real barrier to learning isn't access to information.
+The real barrier to learning isn't access to information.
 It's knowing whether you're on the right track.
 That uncertainty compounds — you second-guess yourself, lose momentum, or charge ahead in the wrong direction.

 A tool that shows you the shape of your own thinking costs almost nothing to run.
 Keeping it behind a paywall would solve the wrong problem.
+10 free analyses a day on any tool.
+No account.
+No email.
+No expiring trial.
+The tools are free, and they always will be.

 A cyborg project